Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/fields/customizing-fields/creating.md

 it [using CSS](#css).

 :::note
-Note: Before version 12.0.0, the `CURSOR` property determined the cursor.
+Before version 12.0.0, the `CURSOR` property determined the cursor.
 Its value was a valid CSS cursor string.
 :::